CISC474GroupGame/CISC474GroupGame.github.io/README.md

 yarn
 yarn run dev

-Go to localhost:<port number from python server>
+Go to localhost:(port number from python server)

+For the statistics and leaderboard to work, you will need GOOGLE_APPLICATION_CREDENTIALS.
+Please reach out to us if needed for these credentials.

 API Description: